 - Garlic – Use as much or as little as you like.
 I always suggest using fresh garlic, but powdered or jarred will work just fine.

-- Italian seasoning – This blend is made with basil, thyme, rosemary, oregano, and marjoram.
+- Italian seasoning – Basil, thyme, rosemary, oregano, and marjoram.
 You can use any combination of your favorite herbs.

 - Fire roasted tomatoes – This is my secret ingredient!
 If you’ve never tried these, you’re about to be converted.
 You can also use crushed tomatoes, diced tomatoes, or tomato sauce.

-- Tortellini – I found some delicious bacon and cheddar tortellinis!
+- Tortellini – I found some delicious bacon and cheddar tortellini.
 Any flavor will work.

-- Kale – The kale adds some much needed greenery to this recipe.
+- Kale – The kale adds some much-needed greenery to this recipe.
 As it cooks down it soaks up all those delicious flavors.
+Try some spinach if you prefer.

 - Fresh basil – This is added right at the end for a nice fresh pop of flavor.
 You can use dried basil but I highly recommend finding it fresh.